abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 news.
 The bad news is we usually have to wait until we are really willing to put it down.

-The Buddha had us reflect on and investigate these aspects of the khandhas and their emptiness, their ephemeral nature.
+The Buddha has us reflect on and investigate these aspects of the khandhas and their emptiness, their ephemeral nature.
 The Buddha once offered a discourse (S 22:95) when he was by a river.
 As often happens, there was some foam on the river, and the Buddha used that as an